code-dot-org/code-dot-org/pegasus/emails/2014-12-18-organizer-survey.md

 <br/>
 <hr/>

 You’re receiving this email because you signed up to host the Hour of Code at [hourofcode.com](https://hourofcode.com/).
-We’ll send you only a few updates a year on new ways to learn.
+We’ll send you only a few updates a year on new ways to learn and help.
 Don’t like these emails?
 [Unsubscribe](<%= unsubscribe_link %>).

 ![](<%= tracking_pixel %>)